skhrg/Penn-Summer-Computing-Training/1_Basic_unix_command_line_and_bash/Instructions.md

 However, you may find that you want to install something on your user account rather than system-wide.
 This is common if you are installing your own copy some analysis pipeline you are actively working on.
 You 1) don't have root access, but more importantly 2) don't want the system-wide installation to be the version you are actively editing!
 To do this, you will generally have to add a new directory to your `PATH` (eg, `~/my_software`), where you will also link/copy compiled versions of your code.

 [There is similarly](https://www.tutorialspoint.com/What-is-PYTHONPATH-environment-variable-in-Python) a `PYTHONPATH` variable that tells python where to look for modules (beyond the standard locations, which already includes a user-folder like `~/.local/lib/python3.10/site-packages`).

+Make sure that you are only *appending* to your `PATH` and *not replacing* it.
+This can be done by

+`export PATH="/path/to/additional/directory:$PATH"

+This appends the contents (`$`) of your current `PATH` to the end of your new `PATH`.
+The command `export` redefines the variable.

+# Summary of generally useful commands

+- `pwd` print current working directory
+- `cd /path/to/directory/` change directory
+- `ls` list all contents of current working directory.
+You can also ask for the contents of a specific directory with `ls /path/to/dir`
+- `mkdir /path/to/directory/XX` make a directory at the specified location with the name `XX`
+- `touch XX` update the time stamp of file `XX` or create it if it doesn't exist
+- `mv XX YY` move or rename files.
+To move, `XX` and `YY` should be the `/path/to/file/` and `/new/path/to/file/dir` respectively.
+- `chmod u+x,g+w,o+r XX` change permissions of file `XX`, specifically here, give you, the user, execute permissions, give the group writing permissions and all others reading permissions
+- `XX --help` or `man XX` print documentation for any command `XX`.
+To get out of the manual page, hit `q`
+- `echo XX` prints `XX` to the screen.
+But `echo` can also be used to print the contents of a variable by adding a dollar sign as `echo $XX`
+- `$PATH` tells you all the directories your shell will look for executables in.
+Unless the command you are trying to execute is in one of these locations, the shell will not recognise it.
+- `which XX` tells you the location of the executable `XX` if your shell recognises it.
+Very useful to ensure for eg. that you are using the correct python / C++ / etc distribution
+- `vi XX` open the file `XX` in the text editor vim.
+Replace `vi` with the command for your favourite editor.

+### Aesthetic recommendations

+- Get iTerminal
+- Get zsh
+- Get oh-my-zsh